Why Take Action Now?

 Works Council & Co-determination

-AI implementation often requires works council consent.
+AI implementation often requires works council consent (Art.
+27 WOR).
 How to involve them effectively?

 AI Act Compliance Roadmap